justinjaywang/taiwanese-foods/_foods/m.md

 position: 3
 ---

-Mántou (*mantou* or *Chinese steamed bun*) is a steamed bread eaten in Chinese cuisine.
+*Mántou* (mantou or Chinese steamed bun) is a steamed bread eaten in Chinese cuisine.
 In Taiwan, it is popular as a breakfast food or as a portable snack or meal.

-The term *mantou* refers to plain or unfilled buns, while *baozi* is a steamed bun with a savory or sweet filling.
+The term "mantou" refers to plain or unfilled buns, while "baozi" is a steamed bun with a savory or sweet filling.